-The Traffic x Gap x Effort Framework
+How the Traffic x Gap x Effort score works

-| Score | Traffic (sessions hitting step) | Gap (vs benchmark) | Effort (engineering days) |
+| Score | Traffic (sessions/quarter) | Gap (vs benchmark) | Effort (engineering days) |

 |---|---|---|---|

-| 5 | More than 50K per quarter | More than 4x worse | Less than 1 day |
+| 5 | More than 50K | More than 4x worse | Less than 1 day |

 | 4 | 20K to 50K | 2x to 4x worse | 1 to 2 days |